 One of the many views of the Tow Huts lookout

-Overlooking endless rice fields, these bamboo bridges offer a nice walk over green fields and many kilometers of bridges made entirely of bamboo.
+Overlooking endless rice fields, these bamboo bridges are a nice walk over green fields and many kilometers made entirely of bamboo.
 The place has some great cafes and offers a lot of good photo opportunities.

 A view of the Bamboo Bridges in Pai, Thailand